LinguaPhylo/LPhyRevPy/DevDoc.md

 ### 1. Taxa

 Use the flag to create a `for` loop to create taxa vector in Rev.

+For some LPhy tree priors having `n` as input of taxa, the tree prior Python class can overwrite the function `rev_code_before`, in order to create a Rev `for` loop before the Rev code conversion happens in this Python class.
+See examples, `CoalescentCoalescent`, `BirthDeathTree`, etc.

 ### 2. Nexus file